-Welcome to the 2024-25 school year!
+Welcome to the 2025-26 school year!

-What a great day to be a Fort Calhoun Pioneer!
-I am excited to begin the new school year with your family and appreciate you for choosing one of the best school districts in Nebraska!
+Every day is a great day to learn, grow, and show Pioneer pride at Fort Calhoun Elementary!
+I'm thrilled to kick off the new school year with your family and truly appreciate you choosing one of Nebraska's finest school districts.

-In order for our school to be a place for our students to learn and grow, it is essential to create an environment of mutual respect.
+To make our school a positive and successful place for all students, it is essential to create an environment built on mutual respect.
 Each person at Fort Calhoun Elementary wants school to be a place to experience the excitement of learning, a place where the students, parents and school staff form a partnership.
 Working together, there is no limit to what our children can achieve.